First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Detector configuration and data samples

 \subsection{INGRID}

 INGRID is the on-axis near detector for the T2K experiment located at 280\,m downstream from the proton target~\cite{T2K_2011,INGRID_2010}.
 Figure~\ref{fig:detector_ingrid} top shows the position of the 14 INGRID modules arranged in a cross shape.
 One of the horizontal modules next to the central module serves as a muon range detector in this measurement.
 Each INGRID module comprises 11 scintillator planes interleaved with nine iron plates, as shown in the bottom half of Fig.~\ref{fig:detector_ingrid}.
 Each iron plate measures 124\,cm $\times$ 124\,cm $\times$ 6.5\,cm.
 Each of the 11 scintillator planes features 24 $\times$ 2 plastic scintillator bars, with alternated X- and Y- directions.
 This structure makes it possible to reconstruct three-dimensional muon tracks.
-The dimensions of each scintillator bar are 5\,cm $\times$ 1\,cm $\times$ 120\,cm, and the scintillation light is collected by a wavelength-shifting fiber, which is inserted into a hole in the center of the scintillator strip.
-One end of the fiber is attached to a multi-pixel photon counter~(MPPC) with an optical connector, and the light is read out using the MPPC.
+The dimensions of each scintillator bar are 5\,cm $\times$ 1\,cm $\times$ 120\,cm.
+The scintillation light is collected by a wavelength-shifting fiber, which is inserted into a hole in the center of the scintillator strip.
+One end of the fiber is attached to a multi-pixel photon counter~(MPPC) with an optical connector for photometric measurement.